 Our story starts in January of 2011.
 Corey and I had been married a year and a few months at that time, and we decided we wanted to start a family.
 What an exciting time it was — dreaming of being parents and having a child of our own!
 I was finishing up my third year as a second grade teacher, and Corey told me I could quit teaching at the end of that school year and could start working part-time until we had a baby.
 We had always planned for me to stay home with our children one day, and we assumed I’d be pregnant within a few months.
 When I wasn’t pregnant by the time school let out in May, we just thought it must’ve been because teaching was a stressful job; I simply needed some rest and relaxation.
 Surely we’d be pregnant by the end of the summer.
 We were both healthy, exercised regularly, and ate well.
 We shouldn’t have any issues getting pregnant, we thought.

 The year 2012 rolled around and we still weren’t pregnant.
 By this time we had done hours of research, tried several natural supplements, and talked about our different options.
 We were starting to grow more concerned but remained hopeful that our time was coming very soon, if we’d just be patient.
 We decided then that if we weren’t pregnant within another year we’d make an appointment with a fertility specialist.
 The months passed by and we were met with disappointment after disappointment.
-It was truly a roller coaster ride of highs and lows: anxious hope, followed by heartbreak and sorrow, followed by more hope that next month would be our month, the month we’d been waiting for.
+It was truly a roller coaster ride of highs and lows: anxious hope, followed by heartbreak and sorrow, followed by more hope that the next month would be our month, the month we’d been waiting for.

 Throughout this time, well-meaning people would say things like, “You can always adopt.”
 Well, yes, we want to adopt; Corey and I have planned to adopt since before we were married, since before we ever knew we had an issue with infertility.
 Our idea has always been to have several biological children of our own and then to adopt a couple of children once our kids were a bit older, but adoption doesn’t necessarily change a woman’s desire to carry a child in her womb.
 Another statement I heard often was, “Don’t worry – it’ll happen!”
 To which I would reply, “How do you know?”
 There are many women who have lived their whole lives, longing to birth a child of their own.
 Plenty of women have lived and died and never had that desire fulfilled.
 Some individuals will declare, “You just need to have more faith.”
 Is that what you would say to the Apostle Paul, who pleaded with God three times that He would remove the thorn from his flesh (2 Corinthians 12:8)?
 Did Paul not have enough faith?
 Is that why his prayers weren’t answered?
 And still others would say something like, “You need a vacation.
 Go on a nice, long trip, and just relax.
 Don’t focus on trying to get pregnant.”
 Oh, how I wish it were that easy!
 My friend who struggled with infertility for a couple years used to poke fun at all of this advice and say, “You know, just stand on your head, stick out your tongue, and touch your nose.
 That’s what you need to do!”
 I know these people meant well with their suggestions, but I can tell you that a simple answer is usually best.
 All a person needs to say is a kind and sincere, “That must be so difficult.
 I’m praying for you.”

 During this emotional time God was gracious to bring some wonderful women into my life who had experienced or were experiencing infertility, as well.
-I have one sweet friend who, at that time, I called my “infertile friend.”
+I have one sweet friend who, at one time, I called my “infertile friend.”
 We were on this journey together.
 She and her husband had started trying to conceive around the same time as us.
 I’ll never forget the day she sat me down and told me she was pregnant.
 Somehow I already knew that was why she had asked me to meet her.
 God’s grace again.
 It was such a bittersweet time for me.
 What joy for her and her husband!
 I was so happy for her.
 Yet it was a reminder to me that I still wasn’t pregnant.

 It wasn’t until September of that year that we finally made the appointment.
 “No Children Allowed” it said on the door to the doctor’s office.
-They wanted to be sensitive to their patients, knowing that the presence of children could cause a downward spiral of emotions for some people.
+They wanted to be sensitive to their patients, knowing that the presence of children could cause deep hurt for some people.
 We checked in with the front desk and waited anxiously for our names to be called.
 E!
 News was playing on the television in the waiting room, and a mounted waterfall flowed down the wall behind a table of magazines.
 We sat in silence, nervous about what was to come.
 Finally, it was our turn.
 We met the doctor, a very nice woman.
 She performed an ultra-sound, and I breathed a sigh of relief when the exam showed that nothing looked out of sorts.
 She laid a calendar on the desk in front of her and told us, “You need to have relations here, here, and here,” as she marked X’s on specific days.
 In that moment, something beautiful and personal had become methodical and forced.
 She wanted us to perform a task at a specific time in order to bring about a desired result.

 She sent us for more tests.
 When we nervously met with her again after she’d obtained the results she told us “Everything looks normal, but I’d suggest you go ahead and do IVF (in vitro fertilization).”
 She said it was better to do it now while we were both young.
 “If you wait five years and then come back, you won’t have as much chance for success,” she said.
 Then she sent in a nurse to discuss the different options and the prices for each.
 Not only were these treatments insanely expensive, but we didn’t really know if we needed them.
 Everything looked “normal” after all.
 Corey and I decided to wait.
 We’d already tried many natural supplements and cleanses, but we didn’t feel like we’d exhausted all of our options.